 The deal is a marked departure from Viaplay's UK strategy thus far, which has focused on sport and entertainment programming that mostly appeals to expatriate Scandinavians.
-Prior to the deal with Uefa, its most significant sports acquisitions in the UK were for rights to European Handball Federation events and <a href="tel:the the the the the tel:the tel:the
+Prior to the deal with Uefa, its most significant sports acquisitions in the UK were for rights to European Handball Federation events and the National Hockey League.